queueit/QueueToken.V1.JavaScript/README.md

 # Queue-it Queue Token SDK for JavaScript

 The Queue-it Queue Token SDK is used to ensure that end users cannot enter the queue without a valid token and to be a container which can car-ry sensitive user information from integrating system into the queue.
-The token can be issued by any application that supports JAVA 1.6+.

 ## The Token